Kydriash1991/Kydriash1991/README.md

 ![Header](https://github.com/Kydriash1991/Kydriash1991/blob/main/assets/standard.gif)
 ### About me 🧑🏻‍💻
-### Hi i'm QA engineer 🧑🏻‍💻
-### I am a beginner QA engineer.
+ - I am a beginner QA engineer.
 I work hard on myself to become a worthy specialist.
-My goal is to build a successful career.
+My goal is to build a successful career.:fire: